 Complaints about possible protected class discrimination or harassment should be reported pursuant to Non-Discrimination, Harassment, and Sexual Misconduct Policy;

-Complaints regarding academic misconduct should be reported to the committee on academic misconduct; and
+Complaints regarding academic misconduct should be reported to the Committee on Academic Misconduct; and

-In cases when the alleged activity may involve a violation of criminal law in addition to a violation of the code, complaints should be reported to the university police division or other appropriate law enforcement agency.
+In cases when the alleged activity may involve a violation of criminal law in addition to a Code violation, complaints should be reported to the university police division or other appropriate law enforcement agency.

 Preliminary inquiry.

-The university conducts a preliminary inquiry into the nature of the incident, complaint or notice, jurisdiction, the information available, and the parties involved.
+The university conducts a preliminary inquiry into the nature of the incident, complaint or notice, jurisdiction, available information, and involved parties.
 Within the university’s discretion, the preliminary inquiry may lead to:

-A determination that there is insufficient information to pursue the investigation, or the behavior alleged, even if proven, would not violate the code of student conduct;
+A determination that there is insufficient information to pursue the investigation, or the behavior alleged, even if proven, would not violate the Code;

 An informal resolution such as an educational discussion or mediation.
 An educational discussion is a discussion about the student’s behavior and its impact.
 Informal resolution is not available in cases of academic misconduct.